Brotenko/QualityQuest/Docs/Technical Specifications/docs/storyflow.md

 * Turgal
 * Kirogh

-After the character selection it goes to the next decision, the selection of a missing subject.
+After the PlayerCharacter selection it goes to the next decision, the selection of a missing subject.

 ![StoryFlow](diagrams/storyflow-diagrams/storyflow-decision-1.svg)